esl/MongooseIM/doc/http-api/http-administration-api-documentation.md

 ```

-You also have to hook `mongoose_api_admin` module to an http endpoint:
+You also have to hook `mongoose_api_admin` module to an HTTP endpoint:

 ```
   { {8088, "127.0.0.1"} , ejabberd_cowboy, [